-Who is fighting on Canelo vs Golovkin undercard this weekend?
+Who is fighting on Canelo vs Golovkin undercard tonight?

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Canelo vs GGG 3 undercard: Who else is fighting this weekend?
+Canelo vs GGG 3 undercard: Who else is fighting tonight?

 All you need to know as the rivals prepare to complete their trilogy